 Having a Plan

 Having a plan for managing bills and finances while locked up is important.
 Without this, debts can continue to accumulate and a shaky financial picture can become even worse.
 It is important to contact an attorney for legal advice.

-If bankruptcy wasn’t a part of the picture before, growing debt can certainly change this.
 Felons released from prison are unlikely to earn the same type of income they did prior to the conviction.

 While locked up, felons may be at risk for identity theft and fraud, often from family and friends.